thindil/steamsky/bin/doc/MODDING.md

 edit like which starts with TradersName.
 Value after equal sign can be any single word.

+## Characters attributes
+To change/add/remove characters attributes, open file *game.dat* in *data* directory and edit line which starts with AttributesNames.
+Each value for item type must be separated by comma and space: `, `.
+Whole AttributesNames entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).
+To add new attribute, just append it name to AttributesNames entry.

 ## Items

 ### General informations